Skip to content

 foods to avoid with a glute strain

 Glute strains are common injuries that can occur during physical activities such as running, jumping or lifting weights.
 They can also happen due to everyday wear and tear.
-If you’ve experienced a glute strain, you know first-hand how painful it can be, and may ask do glute strains hurt all the time?
 While chiropractic care and physiotherapy can help with your injury, what you eat can have a significant impact on your recovery time.
 A registered dietitian or naturopathic doctor can help you make proper nutritional decisions to make sure your food choices are not impacting your recovery.
 To help you get back to 100%, we’ve put together a list of foods to avoid while you heal.

 Processed Foods: Foods that are high in sugar, salt, and unhealthy fats can impair the healing process.
 Examples of processed foods include potato chips, crackers, and candy.
 These foods can also increase inflammation which can make the pain and swelling worse.